briansdenny/briandenny.net-site/content/post/writing-technical-content/index.md

 ### Tables

-Save your spreadsheet as a CSV file in your page's folder and then render it by adding the _Table_ shortcode to your page:
+You can also convert a spreadsheet into a Markdown table.
+Simply **render a CSV file** stored in your project files by adding the _Table_ shortcode to your page:

 ```go
 {{</* table path="results.csv" header="true" caption="Table 1: My results" */>}}